KafetzisThomas/SafeArchive/README.md

 * For the first run, I recommend you to exit the program after setting your preferences, so changes to be applied.

-* I wrote this using Python 3.9 but it will probably work with earlier versions too.

 ## Features

 * Zip (backup) source path files to destination path